Soy sauce

-Soy sauce (sometimes called soya sauce in British English) is a liquid condiment of Chinese origin, traditionally made from a fermented paste of soybeans, roasted grain, brine, and Aspergillus oryzae or Aspergillus sojae molds.
+Soy sauce (sometimes called soya sauce in British English) is a liquid condiment of Chinese origin, traditionally made from a fermented paste of soybeans, roasted grain, brine, and Aspergillus oryzae or Aspergillus sojae molds (kōji).
 It is recognized for its saltiness and pronounced umami taste.

 Soy sauce was created in its current form about 2,200 years ago during the Western Han dynasty of ancient China.
 Since then, it has become an important ingredient in East and Southeast Asian cooking as well as a condiment worldwide.

 Use and storage

-Soy sauce can be added directly to food, and is used as a dip or salt flavor in cooking.
-It is often eaten with rice, noodles, and sushi or sashimi, or can also be mixed with ground wasabi for dipping.
-Bottles of soy sauce for the salty seasoning of various foods are common on restaurant tables in many countries.
-Soy sauce can be stored at room temperature.
+Soy sauce may be added directly to food and is commonly used as a dipping sauce or used as seasoning in cooking.
+It is often eaten with rice, noodles, sushi, or sashimi, or mixed with ground wasabi for dipping.
+Bottles of soy sauce for the purpose of seasoning dishes are common on restaurant tables in many countries.
+Soy sauce is indefinitely shelf-stable.